AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 	* videnieng - [[Spell Foci|spell focus]]
 	* videnieþ - spell
 * vifū - to return
+* mal vifū - to be cyclical
+	* malvifa - year
+		* bezmalvifa - year partition (context dependent), e.g. semester / quarter
 * virū - to grow
 	* viriecna - forest
 * vletū - to respect
+	* vleteþ - degree / title
 * volanū - to fight
 * voronū - to hide
 * vranū - to make happy / to cheer
 * vralū - to restore
 * vulnū - to stand
 * vū - to let / to allow
-* watū - to bring
-* wavū - to learn / to discover
-* wefrū - to play (an instrument)
-* wodū - to progress
-* wonū - to pray
 * xabilū - to gather
 * xalū - to improve
 * xedanū - to unlock